 I began this line-by-line guide on March 14, 2020, when cruising began to shut down because of the Covid pandemic.
-Now the multi-billion industry is starting to come back.
-A few lines began sailing again in 2020 – they are shown in bold.
-Lines in dark blue restarted for the first time in 2021.
-Lines highlighted in red have yet to resume cruising.
-In the US, the CDC has lifted the no-sail ban but replaced it with conditions for the phased reintroduction of cruises.
-Some American lines are getting around this by basing ships in the Bahamas or Caribbean.
-In the UK, round-Britain cruising is due to resume from May.
+Now the multi-billion industry is coming back strongly, with only lines highlighted in red yet to resume cruising.
+To see this information in time order, please click here.
 Please use the links to refer to individual company websites for details:

 Aida – Restarted on October 17, 2020, in Italy.
-It began a Canary Islands season on December 5 and restarted in 2021 on March 20.
+It began a Canary Islands season on December 5 and resumed sailings in 2021 on March 20.

 Aranui – Restarted on August 8, 2020 (excluding one-off cruise for local passengers on July 18)

-Celestyal – Due to restart on May 29 with Celestyal Crystal, followed by Celestyal Olympica on June 28.
+Celestyal – Restarted on June 12, 2021, with Celestyal Crystal, followed by Celestyal Olympica on June 28.

 Coral Expeditions – Restarted for Australian guests on October 14, 2020.

-Crystal Cruises – Crystal Serenity will begin sailing in the Bahamas on July 3 (see story here).
-Crystal Endeavor is making its debut with five ten-night sailings around Iceland beginning on July 17.
-Crystal Symphony is to sail 15 ten-night cruises from Antigua starting on August 5.
-Crystal Esprit sailings are suspended until August 8 and river cruises are cancelled into July.
+Crystal Cruises – Crystal Serenity began sailing in the Bahamas on July 3, 2021 (see story here).
+Crystal Endeavor made its debut with five ten-night sailings around Iceland beginning on July 17.
+Crystal Symphony is to sail seven-night voyages from Boston to Bermuda from August 22, and from New York to Bermuda from September 24.
+Crystal Esprit sailings are suspended until September 26 and river cruises are cancelled until August 28.

 Dream Cruises – Restarted on July 26, 2020.